banky99/Portfolio-Challenge/README.md

    SQL, Linux & DevOps

 # 5. **Educational Background**
- A description of my academic qualifications (B.Sc. in Computer Science) and certifications in DevOps, AI tools, CRM management, and system administration, with link to my CV saved on google drive.
+ A description of my academic qualifications (B.Sc. in Computer Science) and certifications in DevOps, AI tools, CRM management, and system administration,

 # 6. **Projects**
  A showcase of my notable projects, including: